davidwr/var-log-crawler/README.md

 # var-log-crawler
 Get the last logs of your /var/log folder

+Requirements:
+- Node installed.

 Hot to use:
-Rename .env.sample to .env and fill with your values.
+- Rename .env.sample to .env and fill with your values
-With node installed, just enter the clone folder and run:
 - npm install
 - node index.js